 Not Roy.
 He was ambitious in ways disconnected from pedagogy.
 I guess he would have stagnated in Cleveland, carrying on with barbeque and agonizing repetition if the good doctor hadn’t “plucked” him out of suburbia.

-Here Aulus draws in East Park in Oswego the first year he arrived.
+In this painting Aulus draws an autumn night at East Park in Oswego the first year he arrived.
 He was a great inspiration to men and women seeking self-improvement through art and teaching.
 He must have wanted to punch his new hire in the eye when Roy handed in his resignation.

 From a letter sent to students dated October 30, 1957:

 “Tomorrow is the Day of the Dead and the streets are filled with candy skulls—little candies, big candies, candies of all shapes and colors, candy animals, skeletons, dolls, and baskets.
 They are the most lovely candies I have seen.
 But they all taste like plain sugar.